Marsh Haven director and resident naturalist Renee Wahlen speaking in the outdoor amphitheater.

 Monarchs & Milkweed

 As the Monarch Butterfly faces declining numbers, discover more about the connection between monarchs and milkweed plants, and their annual migration to Mexico.
 We’ll discuss the importance of pollinators, and learn how we can all help the monarch butterfly.
+Resources provided to help create a backyard butterfly garden.
 All Ages.